MImahin/HealthOptimaGuide/README.md

 ## Why Use This Guide?

-Because we believe your health journey should be easy, clear, and maybe even a little fun!
-Ignore any nervous voice in the background — just dive in and enjoy.
+Because we believe your health journey should be easy, clear, and maybe even a little fun! — just dive in and enjoy.

 ---

 Got feedback?
 Reach out through the contact info in the footer — we love hearing from you!